juls-ian/the-searcher-admin/docs/workflow.md

 5. Begin developing the layouts needed

-### Auth: Login
+## Auth: Login

-1. create the login page

-2. configure in the laravel api:
+1. configure in the laravel api:
    - create **.env.development** and **.env.production** in the laravel api
    - configure **.env** of the laravel api
    - since we're using token auth we need to CSRF-exempt the all API routes in the **app.php**
    - configure the **cors.php**'s allowed_origins

-3. create src/service/api.js with interceptors and connect it to the api
+2. create src/service/api.js with interceptors and connect it to the api

-4. define a store with actions: login & logout && getters: fetchUser
+3. develop the **auth store** with actions: login & logout & getters: fetchUser

-5. add route guards and handle login
+4. add route guards and handle login

+5. create the login page

-### Components
+## Core Components

 The app will consist of these components:

+1. Navbar
+2. Toolbar
-#### Navbar, Toolbar & Main Layout
+3. Main Layout

 These three will be component foundation and shall be developed first, Navbar -> Toolbar -> Main Layout

+## Form Components

+The form which is an essential part of the admin side shall have these components:

+1. Dropdown
+2. Checkbox
+3. FileUploader
+4. MultiFileUploader

-#### Preloader
+####